gentoo/hwids/README.md

     (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-The OUI database is not officially licensed by IEEE, but should be possible to consider it as freely distributable, as a collection of facts.
+The IEEE datafiles for OUI and IAB assignments are provided by the IEEE without an explicit license, but are considered in all effect as public domain, as they are simple representation of factual information, which would then fail the threshold of originality test.